GPU Usage

 Step-by-Step guide

-If you would like a overview guide on this topic, We have a Youtube playlist to set up and run an example deep learning workflow, you can follow along step-by-step:
+If you would like an overview guide on this topic, we have a Youtube playlist to set up and run an example deep learning workflow.
+You can follow along our step-by-step guide.

 Partitions and Hardware